-- 1. All services or supplies provided by an Out-of-Plan Provider, unless:

-- An In-Plan Doctor approves them and

-- HNE approves them in advance or

-- The services are provided to treat an Emergency Medical Condition (See "How to Obtain Care in an Emergency" in Section 2 of this EOC.)

-- 2. All services provided outside the HNE Service Area when the Member could have foreseen the need for such services before leaving the HNE Service Area.
-This exclusion applies unless HNE has approved services in advance

-- 3. Any costs associated with any form of surrogacy, including gestational carriers
+- 1. Any costs associated with any form of surrogacy, including gestational carriers

-- 4. Any of the following types of programs/services that are not Medically Necessary and do not meet HNE's clinical criteria:
+- 2. Any of the following types of programs/services that are not Medically Necessary and do not meet HNE's clinical criteria:

 - Recreational programs

 - Camps

 - Wilderness programs

 - Educational programs

 - Spas/resorts

 - Relaxation or lifestyle programs

 - Outdoor skills programs

 - Services provided in conjunction with or as part of the above program/services

-- 5. Any service that Workers' compensation or other third party insurer is legally responsible to pay
+- 3. Any service that Workers' compensation or other third party insurer is legally responsible to pay

-- 6. Any services provided by the Veterans Administration for disabilities connected to military service.
+- 4. Any services provided by the Veterans Administration for disabilities connected to military service.
 There also must be facilities which are reasonably available for these Members.

-- 7. Services provided under MGL Chapter 71B in Massachusetts (referred to as "Chapter 766").
+- 5. Services provided under MGL Chapter 71B in Massachusetts (referred to as "Chapter 766").
 Services provided under Section 10-76-A-d of the General Statures in Connecticut.
 These services include, for example:

 - Adaptive physical education

 - Physical and occupational therapy

 - Educational services or testing, except services covered under the benefit for Early Intervention services

 - Services for problems of school performance

 - Psychological counseling

-- Speech and language therapy
+- Speech and language therapy - Transportation

-- Transportation